Diabetes - type 2Type 2 diabetes; Maturity onset diabetes; Noninsulin-dependent diabetes

 - Felted foam may help heal ulcers on the sole of the foot.
 Felted foam uses a multi-layered foam pad over the bottom of the foot with an opening over the ulcer.

-- Administering hyperbaric oxygen (oxygen given at high pressure), which is showing promise in promoting healing.
-It is generally reserved for people with severe, full thickness diabetic foot ulcers, particularly when gangrene or an abscess is present, that have not responded to other treatments.
+- Administering hyperbaric oxygen (oxygen given at high pressure) is generally reserved for people with severe, full thickness diabetic foot ulcers, particularly when gangrene or an abscess is present, that have not responded to other treatments.
 It is not recommended for an infection in the bone (osteomyelitis).
+Its usefulness or benefit is not well proven or accepted.

 - Total-contact casting (TCC), which uses a cast that is designed to match the exact contour of the foot and distribute weight along the entire length of the foot.
 It is usually changed weekly.
 It may be helpful for ulcer healing and for Charcot foot.
 Although it is very effective in healing ulcers, recurrence is common.